A week-long visit to Edinburgh in December 2015 sparked off a street photography project that would become the Two Towns project.

 Shooting at night proved to be tricky but not impossible with the iPhone 4s.
 Probably the worst lighting was encountered on board the Necrobus, a ghost tour bus that combined comedy, theatre and Edinburgh’s haunted locations.

 Fortunately, there was just enough light to get a good colour portrait of Jasper the creepy conductor.
 It did help that he posed for the picture though.

 My favourite image from the project is the One o’clock Gun photograph.
 I like the depth in the image with the hat-wearing visitors in the foreground to the smoke from the L118 105mm field gun.
 It is a very popular event for tourists and the image captures that scene perfectly.

 Waiting for the gun to be fired felt like an eternity and, like the firing of the gun itself, it was a one-shot photo.
 No retakes!

 The Two Towns will be a small square 7×7 (18x18cm) format book containing approximately 80 pages.

 The book will contain approximately 50 images from the project.

 The current release date has been set for Q4 2020.
 Although most of the book is in place, I would like to release the book near Christmas.
-Sadly workload and book text problems delayed the release more than once.
+Sadly workload and book text problems have delayed the release more than once.
 The project also turned out to be far more personal than I’d imagined with the trip being the final full family holiday before my mother’s cancer diagnosis in 2016.

-More details will be added to this page over the next few months.
+More details will be added to this page as the project comes closer to release.